slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"Arrogance is a smokescreen for insecurity."
 -- Amy Cuddy [1972]*

-Confidence is not walking into a room thinking you are better than everyone, it’s walking in not having to compare yourself with anyone.
+Confidence is not walking into a room thinking you are better than everyone; it’s walking in not having to compare yourself with anyone.

-Someone else’s strengths don’t make you look bad, being jealous and insecure does.
+Someone else’s strengths don’t make you look bad—being jealous and insecure does.
 People will tolerate a bit of arrogance if you are talented and still young; but once you get older, you understand that you could have attracted many more opportunities if you had had the intelligence to learn humility earlier in life.

-Entitlement comes in two forms: I’m better than everybody so I deserve special treatment; I’m worse than everybody so I deserve special treatment.
+Entitlement comes in two forms: «I’m better than everybody so I deserve special treatment»; «I’m worse than everybody so I deserve special treatment.»

 > *"A good deed dies when it is spoken about."
 -- vox populi*